What Woolf Didn’t Say!

 ‘A feminist is any woman who tells the truth about her life’

 There are thousands of occurrences of this on the internet; it is cited on numerous Pinterest pages, online magazines and reviews, and in at least one academic journal.
+Woolf is known as a feminist, so it is convenient to credit her.

 Source: None; perhaps the closest is in Woolf’s essay, ‘The Leaning Tower’: ‘If you do not tell the truth about yourself you cannot tell it about other people’ (The Essays, Vol. 6, p.
 274).